CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 - Allow hosts to use router preference to select the default router.
 You can set a value of high, medium, or low.
 The default value is medium.

 The following command example sets:
-- The Router Advertisement interval to 600000 milliseconds.
+- The Router Advertisement interval to 60000 milliseconds (60 seconds).
 - The router preference to high.
-- The amount of time that an IPv6 node is considered reachable to 3600000.
+- The amount of time that an IPv6 node is reachable to 3600000.
 - The interval at which neighbor solicitation messages retransmit to 4294967295.
 - The hop limit value in the Router Advertisement message to 100.
 - The maximum amount of time that Router Advertisement messages exist on the route to 4000.